naughtyfruit53/FastApiv1.6/docs/ANALYTICS_GUIDE.md

 ## Overview

-The TritIQ Business Suite includes a comprehensive analytics system for tracking user behavior, optimizing UX, and understanding how users interact with mobile and demo modes.
+The TRITIQ BOS includes a comprehensive analytics system for tracking user behavior, optimizing UX, and understanding how users interact with mobile and demo modes.

 ## Features